DASpringate/SchemeR/README.md

 #####Issues/bugs:

 * The Lambda special form does not yet work correctly (at all!).
-    - Returns th following error:
+    - Returns the following error:
     `Error in nchar(val) :
         cannot coerce type 'closure' to vector of type 'character'`
 * Quote is not completely sane